barawn/pueo-daq/README.md

 * caligns/daligns have IDELAYs expanded to 63 taps.
 You need to use the R0.2+ ``pueo-python`` functions.

+* Data enable plumbed properly.
+The SURF in slot 0 has debugging ILAs.

 ## SURF

+* Fixes fatal typo from R0.3.1 software.

 * The data is now no longer complete trash because by default it selects the data path, not the calibration path.
 The cal amp is also only on